phelipetls/blog/content/posts/vim-errorformat-for-pytest/index.md

 So far, it will understand tests failures but not syntax errors, import errors and fixture errors, which would fail silently.
 This is no good.

-# Getting syntax errors
+# Syntax errors

-Let's start with syntax errors.
-We need to parse something like this:
+For syntax errors, we need to parse something like this:

     ============================= test session starts ==============================
     platform linux -- Python 3.7.5, pytest-5.3.4, py-1.8.1, pluggy-0.13.1 -- /usr/bin/python3